 - facilitate participants in developing rigorous evidence-based practice

 As the SPMLD programme is designed for a range of practitioners, it is hoped that participants from different agencies or disciplines who work with the same learners will come on the course together (and thus improve their working together).
 If you are thinking of studying on the course, invite a colleague to study with you!

-In the three videos below, four students on the Severe, Profound and Multiple Learning Difficulties programme share their views on why they chose the course, what they enjoy about it and provide information on their their background in relation to SPMLD.
+In the three videos below, students on the Severe, Profound and Multiple Learning Difficulties programme share their views on why they choose the course and what they enjoy about it.

 What is the closing date for applications?